flame/randutv/README.md

 // buff_A:   Address of data in matrix A. Matrix to be factorized.
 // ldim_A:   Leading dimension of matrix A.
 // build_u:  If build_u==1, matrix U is built.
+// m_U:      Number of rows of matrix U.
+// n_U:      Number of columns of matrix U.
 // buff_U:   Address of data in matrix U.
 // ldim_U:   Leading dimension of matrix U.
 // build_v:  If build_v==1, matrix V is built.
+// m_V:      Number of rows of matrix V.
+// n_V:      Number of columns of matrix V.
 // buff_V:   Address of data in matrix V.
 // ldim_V:   Leading dimension of matrix V.
 // nb_alg:   Block size.
 Usual values for nb_alg are 32, 64, etc.